 2. Find out who is hiring

+Next, make sure you are aware of companies that are hiring and what type of roles and expertise they would require.
 One way to do so is by visiting career fairs.
 Before starting the job hunting process, visit career fairs to gain exposure and knowledge about the hiring market.
 At the career fair, seize the opportunity to speak to individuals manning the booths, and request for their name cards.
+Chat with them about the company culture and learn about what they do in their industry.
+Also, make sure you ask about career progression and ask about the types of paper qualifications and experience they require.
 Drop them an email displaying your keen interest in joining them, this displays proactivity and interest in the job role.

 Unsure of which industry she should apply to, *Sarah was inspired to visit the Adapt and Grow Career Fair that her career coach, Mr Lee, actively promoted.
 There, she was able to network with employers and gain insight about the various WSG initiatives for jobseekers.
 In addition, Mr Lee introduced numerous job portals to Sarah and supported her by directing her to various suitable listings.
 As a result of her exposure to the hiring industry, Sarah acquired multiple job offers and is now a Marketing Director at an international company.

 The next step involves enhancing your knowledge of the various industries in the job market.
 It is prudent to ensure that your skills and personality suits the industry that you are keen on.
 This would help you market yourself better.

 Once you have found a suitable position to apply for, ensure that your skill set matches that required by the job.
 Identify any gaps that are present and take up training courses to bridge the gap.
 Employers are more likely to hire candidates with skills that are relevant and up-to-date.
 There are many avenues that provide professional courses at a subsidised rate.
 Utilise these platforms to upskill and present yourself as a valuable asset to the workforce.